kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 Note: Not available in the Lite patches.

 - Toggle this mode in the extra options menu.

-- Default Options
-  - Some options are automatically changed when nuzlocke mode is turned on.
-  - The battle style will change to SET and hard mode with trainer switching.
-  - Also, the Obedience Level Cap will be activated if the Scale Enemy Trainer Levels feature is inactive.
-  - These are not mandatory changes, and you may reconfigure your options as you wish.

 - Rule 1: A pokemon that faints is considered dead and can no longer be used.
   - Revival items cannot be used in battle.